Ross-Thanscheidt/NppRossToolsCpp/README.md

 - **Update Line Balances**

   This will update the balance on each transaction line in the current document.

+  It will also trim all spaces at the end of every line.

   For example, if you had a document like this:

   ```